nadiamariduena/react-props-video/README.md

 ## A series of recapitulative REACT projects

-## The projects like this one, will be accompanied by a video explanation related to the topic.
+## Projects like this one will be accompanied by a video explanation related to the topic.

 <br>
 <p> “Props” is a special keyword in React, which stands for properties and is being used for passing data from one component to another.
 Furthermore, props data is read-only, which means that data coming from the parent should not be changed by child components.